-- The Staff Senate shall hold a meeting, open to the entire campus community, the second Monday of every month, July-May; other meetings may be called as necessary.
+- The Staff Senate shall hold a meeting, open to the entire community, once a month from July through May, schedule to be determined by the incoming chair before the July meeting.
+Other meetings may be called as necessary.

 - A quorum to hold a Staff Senate meeting shall consist of 50 percent of the total number of voting Senators plus one Senator.

 - An organizing retreat will be held in June for all outgoing and incoming Senators.